George P. Angelich

 Recent representations include:

-Advised Italy-based retailer Diesel USA, Inc. in a Chapter 11 filing designed to revive the company’s brick-and-mortar operations.
-As a result of the cost savings, Diesel aims to return the to its pre-recession profitability.
-The case was filed in U.S. Bankruptcy Court in Wilmington, Del.
-With guidance from Arent Fox, Diesel was able to confirm a fully consensual chapter 11 plan of reorganization in only 38 days.
+- Advised international retailer Diesel USA, Inc. in a Chapter 11 filing designed to revive the company’s brick-and-mortar operations.
+As a result of the cost savings, Diesel aims to return to its pre-recession profitability.
+The case was filed in US Bankruptcy Court for the District of Delaware.
+With guidance from Arent Fox, Diesel was able to confirm a fully consensual Chapter 11 plan of reorganization in only 38 days.

 - Representation of the creditors’ committee in the bankruptcy restructuring proceedings of Cengage Learning, Inc., a leading educational content, software, and services company and textbook publisher.
 Cengage filed for Chapter 11 protection in the U.S. Bankruptcy Court for the Eastern District of New York on July 2, 2013, with approximately $7.5 billion in assets, making it the largest Chapter 11 filing of 2013.
 Through the mediation process, we enabled Cengage to cut its debts by more than $4 billion and to provide recovery for unsecured creditors.
 Cengage emerged from bankruptcy on March 31, 2014.